Last Updated on July 2, 2026 by Daniel Globe

 DJI Air 3S: Best Overall Pick

 With dual cameras, the DJI Air 3S gives you flexible framing for a wide range of aerial photography, pairing a 24mm f/1.8 main lens with a 70mm f/2.8 telephoto lens for both expansive scenes and tighter compositions.
 You get drone features that support precise, liberated shooting without sacrificing control.
-Its 45-minute battery lets you fly longer, so you can scout light, adjust altitude, and capture multiple angles in one session.
+Its 45-minute battery lets you fly longer, so you can scout light, adjust altitude, and capture multiple angles in one session — real-world flying typically nets closer to 35–40 minutes per battery.
 Lidar-based 360-degree obstacle avoidance improves navigation and helps you focus on composition instead of constant correction.
-At 1.5 pounds and 8 x 3.5 x 3.25 inches, it slips into standard backpacks, making travel simple.
-The $1,599 Fly More Combo positions it as a strong value for serious creators.
+It’s a compact, foldable airframe that slips into standard backpacks, making travel simple.
+Priced at $1,099 for the standard combo or $1,399 for the Fly More Combo with three batteries and a charging hub, it’s a strong value for serious creators.
 If you want a balanced platform for aerial photography, the Air 3S delivers range, safety, and portability in one focused package.

 DJI Mavic 3 Pro: Best Upgrade